Entrepreneurs du Monde's programs in Haiti

 Haiti's geographical, historical and economic setting

-To tackle such poor results, economic development agencies in Haiti must take into account the following challenges:
+The actors of economic development in Haiti must take into account the following challenges:

-– A young population (more than 50% of the population are less than 21 years old) with a low level of education, technical or professional training
+- A young population with a low level of education and technical and professional training,

-– A high unemployment rate, in particular among the youngest
+- A high unemployment rate, particularly among the youngest,

-– An informal economy supplying 80% of jobs
+- An informal economy that provides a large proportion of available jobs,

-The country’s ecology is also complicated: less than a third of the territory is covered by forests, which results in serious damage every time there is a natural disaster.
-Most households still cook with charcoal, thus worsening the deforestation and creating significant health issues due to smoke inhalation when food is being prepared.
+The ecological situation is also complicated, with less than a third of the country covered with forests, each natural disaster causes major damage.
+Most households still cook with charcoal, worsening deforestation and causing major health problems due to smoke inhalation whilst cooking.

-Entrepreneurs du Monde created Palmis Mikwofinans Sosyal, a social microfinance project, in 2003.
-In 2010, after the highly damaging earthquake, it set up three others:
+In 2003 Entrepreneurs du Monde created Palmis Mikwofinans Sosyal, a social microfinance programme.
+In 2010, following the earthquake that devastated the country, it initiated other programmes:

 – An access to energy project: Palmis Enèji